 Today, these same rides have easily doubled in price.
 Unwilling to be gouged and even less willing to leave farmers to fend for themselves, Amongi bought a motorcycle of her own.
 “COVID-19 is here to stay, and and we cannot allow our farmers to starve,” she said.
 “I have an obligation to serve even within times of hardship.
 I look at it like a soldier on a battlefield.”

 Amongi’s new ride allows her to deliver critical farming supplies like seeds, tools, irrigation equipment and fertilizers to farmers who are unable to access them.
 It also helps her make the most of her time.
-Now, not only can she reach more people than before, but she can work closely with other extension workers who are, likewise, working hard to keep young farmers afloat during this time of crisis.
+Now, not only can she reach more people than before, but she can work closely with other extension workers working to keep young farmers afloat during this crisis.